ExDoZu/LaboratoryWork5/README.md

 # Laboratory work №5

-### Input the following commands to build and run the project:
+### Enter the following commands to build and run the project:

 ```shell
 mvn package